dans-art/add-customer-for-woocommerce/readme.txt

 - Sure thing!
 There are currently two filters: wac_add_customer_email - To modify the email saved by the plugin wac_supported_fake_email_parts - To add support for custom fields
+- And two actions:
+   wac_after_insert_new_customer to hook in after new customer got created wac_after_insert_updated_customer to hook in after new customer got updated